Badgerati/Pode/docs/Tutorials/SmtpServer.md

 Unlike with web servers that use the Route functions, SMTP servers use the Handler functions, which let you specify logic for handling responses from TCP streams.

-To create a `handler` for the inbuilt SMTP server you can use the following example:
+To create a Handler for the inbuilt SMTP server you can use the following example:

 ```powershell
 Start-PodeServer {